MinaAlmasi/nlp-at-cogsci/book/class_setup/001_running_jobs.md

 # Step 1.
-Running a "job" on UCloud
+Run a "job" on UCloud

 ## Choose the right workspace
 Go to [https://cloud.sdu.dk/app](https://cloud.sdu.dk/app) and start by choosing the workspace `NLP-E25` in the top right corner (if you are not part of it, check instructions on `Brightspace`):